-As already mentioned in the previous parts of the article, Moses is one of the most important figures for all Christianity.
-He is the most important Biblical Patriarch.
+As has been mentioned in previous sections of this article, Moses is one of the most important figures for the entire Christianity.
+He is to be regarded as the most important Biblical Patriarch.
 Moses was born in Egypt.
-Thanks to his mother, he survived despite the Pharaoh's order to exterminate all newborn boys of Hebrew origin.
+Thanks to his mother, he survived despite the Pharaoh's order to exterminate all newborn boys of origin Hebrew.

-The mother hid the little Moses for 3 months, then placed him in a papyrus box, coated with resin, and put him in a basket in the Nile.
-The basket was followed by his sister, who, having seen that it had been caught by Pharaoh's daughter, advised her to give the little Moses to a woman of her people, who turned out to be his mother.
-Then the Pharaoh's daughter adopted the child herself.
+The mother hid little Moses for three months, then placed him in a papyrus box coated with resin and put him in a basket in Nile.
+The basket was followed by his sister, who, having seen that it was fished out by Pharaoh's daughter, advised her to give baby Moses to be fed to a woman of her people, who turned out to be his mother.
+Pharaoh's daughter then adopted the child.

-After a while, the adult Moses was forced to flee to the Medianites, where he married the daughter of the host, with whom he lived.
-During one of his wanderings (actually, the leading of his father-in-law's flock through the desert) to Mount Horeb, Moses experienced an apparition.
-Through an angel in a burning bush, the Lord ordered Moses to return to Egypt and force Pharaoh to free his people from his reign.
-Moses obeyed the Lord and presented Pharaoh with his Lord's demands, but he did not obey him.
-He did not give in until after the so-called Egyptian plagues were sent to him and his people.
-The freed Israelites therefore came out of captivity with the help of Moses.
+After a while, the now grown-up Moses was forced to flee to the Medianites, where he married the daughter of the farmer with whom he was staying.
+In the course of one of his wanderings (actually leading his father-in-law's flock through the desert) to Mt.
+Horeb, Moses suffered revelations.
+To Through the angel in the burning bush, the Lord commanded Moses to return to Egypt and force Pharaoh to free his people from his rule.
+Moses listened to Mr. and presented Pharaoh with the demands of his Mr., however, the man disobeyed him.
+He succumbed only after sending on him and his people the so-called Egyptian plagues.
+Released Israelites so they came out of slavery with the help of Moses.

-At that time God gave the people through him the Decalogue and the Code of the Covenant.
-After the covenant was made (and renewed after the events of the worship of the calf), Moses once again took the lead of the people of Israel and set out for Canaan.
-In the loss of his journey, the people repeatedly revolted against Moses himself and against Yahweh.
+Then God gave the people through him Decalogue and the Covenant Code.
+After the covenant was made (and renewed after the events surrounding the worship of the bullock), Moses he once again stood at the head of the people Israel and set out for Canaan.
+During the journey the people repeatedly rebelled against Moses himself and against Yahweh.
 These revolts were punished very severely.

-At that time, more or less the population of the entire nation was clarified, and the first censuses were carried out.
-The struggle of the Israelites against the local tribes also continued, which led to a slow process of settlement of the newly conquered lands.
-So when answering the question, "Who is Moses?" we will not find only one correct answer.
-Moses was first and foremost the Biblical Patriarch.
-He was also the leader of the people of Israel.
-There is also a deliverer in him, but above all an intermediary between Yahweh and the people.
+At that time the population of the whole nation was more or less clarified, the first population censuses were conducted.
+All the time there were also fights israelites with local tribes which led to a slow process of settlement on newly conquered lands.
+So to answer the question, "Who is Moses?" there is not just one correct answer.
+Moses was first and foremost a Biblical Patriarch.
+He was also the leader of a nation Israel.
+He can also be seen as a saviour, but above all as a mediator between Yahwehand people.

-At this point, you can also start thinking about the role of Moses before these events.
-What made him the chosen leader and guide.
-Who was Moses after his escape from Egypt?
+At this point one can also begin to wonder about the role of Moses prior to these events.
+What made him the one chosen to be the leader and guide.
+Who did he become Moses after escaping from Egypt?